Azure SQL Database Sizing and Cost Optimisation

 Ensure you have tested the various options for hosting your Platform as a Service (PaaS) databases whether it is vCore or another model.
 Look at database level settings such as MAXDOP which can also affect query performance.

 3. Review Azure SQL Database Recommendation but do not Blindly Follow Them

 Use the performance metrics and other recommendations provided by Azure SQL Server.
 Evaluate “Long Running Queries” to identify and view timings and frequency of slow running queries.

-Azure SQL may provide index recommendations but they do not take into account inserts and updates and may not always be optimal for your use case.
+Azure SQL may provide index recommendations but these do not take into account everything such as inserts and updates.
 The recommendations would not pick up on database design issues and would not suggest alternative solutions such as query re-write, index column ordering or adding indexed views for example.
 A specialist such as ourselves, another Microsoft partner or experienced DBA can help with database design to yield significant benefits.

 Intelligent Insights is a new service that uses AI technology to monitor your databases for many metrics such as wait times, locking and more to look for problems and provide root cause analysis.
 Use Azure SQL Analytics, a reporting tool for all your SQL Servers and integrates with Azure Monitor for intelligent performance troubleshooting.

 Organisations are spending way more than necessary on their cloud environments by simply using the defaults provided by the platform/s.
 Virtual Machines (VMs) are another example of this.
-Default VM disks offered by Microsoft are the more expensive SSD type, rather than Standard disks.
-Factors like this, plus correct licensing, automation and governance all help to ensure services run optimally and cost efficiently.
+Default VM disks offered by Microsoft are the more expensive Premium SSD type, rather than Standard SSD or Standard HDD disks.
+Understanding these elements together with correct licensing, automation and governance all help to ensure services run optimally and cost efficiently.
 If you think your organisation is still over-spending, follow the steps in this guide as a starting point.
 Get in touch to speak with our experts as we love to help our customers save money.